Photo Credit: © Dumbarton Oaks, Pre-Columbian Collection. Photography by Joseph Mills.

 Click an image to view a larger version

 Pillsbury, Joanne, Miriam Doutriaux, Reiko Ishihara-Brito and Alexandre Tokovinine (EDS.)
 2012 Ancient Maya Art at Dumbarton Oaks.
 Pre-Columbian Art at Dumbarton Oaks, Number 4.
 Dumbarton Oaks Research Library and Collection, Washington, D.C., p.
-270-271, pl.
-49 (right), fig. 157 (right).
+160-167, pl.
+14, fig. 89, 90.

-Purchased from Robert Stolper, New York (dealer), by Robert Woods Bliss, 1956.
+Purchased from Ernest Brummer, New York (dealer), by Robert Woods Bliss, June 17, 1947.

 Dumbarton Oaks Research Library and Collection, Pre-Columbian Collection, Washington, DC.